Hasso von Wedel (aviator): World War I service

 On 21 August, Wedel was appointed to two posts.
 He would command Jagdgruppe 12 while also leading one of its squadrons, Jagdstaffel 24.
 During September, Wedel would shoot down three enemy aircraft, two of which were SE-5a fighters.
 By war's end, Wedel would have won both classes of the iron Cross.

 World War II service

 Wedel flew a Messerschmitt Bf 109 into the Battle of Britain.
 At 12:15 hours on 15 September 1940, he was shot down near Bilsington.
 He survived the crash and was repatriated.
-He died in the final defense of Berlin in 1945.
+He died in the final defense of Berlin in 1945, where he was participating in street-to-street fighting.